matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 }
 ```

-While the contract does enforce the correct `gasleft()`, it does not enforce the correct `gasPerPubdata` (since there was no such parameter on Ethereum), meaning that a malicious user could call this wallet when the `gasPerPubdata` is high and so make the transaction fail (by making it spend artificially more gas than required).
+While the contract does enforce the correct `gasleft()`, it does not enforce the correct `gasPerPubdata`, since there was no such parameter on Ethereum.
+Meaning that a malicious user could call this wallet when the `gasPerPubdata` is high and so make the transaction fail, hence making it spend artificially more gas than required.

 This is the case for all relayer-like logic ported directly from Ethereum and so if you see your code relying on logic like “the user should provide at X gas”, then the `gasPerPubdata` should be also taken into account on zkSync.

-For now, zkSync operator will use honest values for ETH L1 price & `gasPerPubdata`, and so it should not be an issue if enough margin is added to the estimated gas.
-However, your contract should be updated in order to prepare for future decentralization of zkSync.
+For now, zkSync Era operator will use honest values for ETH L1 price and `gasPerPubdata`, and so it should not be an issue if enough margin is added to the estimated gas.
+In order to prepare for the future decentralization of zkSync Era, it is imperative that you update your contract.
 ### Native Account Abstraction Over `ecrecover` for Validation

 Use zkSync Era's native account abstraction support for signature validation instead of this function.
 We recommend not relying on the fact that an account has an ECDSA private key, since the account may be governed by multisig and use another signature scheme.
 Read more about [zkSync Account Abstraction support](../../developer-guides/aa.md)